Sixty Percent of Gordon Ramsay’s New Hell’s Kitchen Restaurant Doesn’t Involve Meat

 Image Credit: Dave Pullig, CC BY-SA 3.0, via Wikimedia Commons

-Gordon Ramsay, the renowned chef and restaurateur, has recently announced that his flagship restaurant in the nation’s capital serves 60 percent vegetarian and dishes.
+Gordon Ramsay, the renowned chef and restaurateur, has recently announced that his flagship restaurant in the nation’s capital serves 60 percent vegetarian and vegan dishes.

-The new menu will focus on options and sustainable ingredients, catering to the growing demand for and vegetarian options.
+The new menu will focus on plant-based options and sustainable ingredients, catering to the growing demand for vegan and vegetarian options.
 This shift towards a more environmentally conscious menu aligns with the chef’s passion for using fresh and seasonal ingredients, as well as his dedication to promoting healthy eating habits.
 Despite being known for his love of meat, Ramsay has stated that this change was made in response to the current global food crisis and the need to find more sustainable and responsible ways of feeding the world’s population.
 This decision has been met with both excitement and skepticism from fans, but it remains to be seen how this change will impact the restaurant’s reputation and success.

 With its numerous fascinating features, the 14,800-square-foot room is like a real-life replica of Ramsay’s reality culinary competition of the same name.
 We also have a photo wall of framed Hell’s Kitchen winners and a souvenir shop with cookbooks and “Go to Hell” tote bags.

 Beyond the decor, though, the menu is where diners will notice a difference between this Ramsay establishment and his others.
-Vegetarian and options take center stage, to the point where a second menu is needed beside the primary one.
+Vegetarian and vegan options take center stage, to the point where a second menu is needed beside the primary one.

 Ramsay stated in a statement, “Washington, DC is a great city with so much history and an amazing culinary scene.”
 It’s been a long time coming, but now that the time has finally come, I’m beyond thrilled to welcome customers.